M-earnest/didactic-jupyterbook-workshop/content/3_create/interactive2.md

 ### __Step 5:__ Add Required Packages

-Go to your `requirements.txt` file in your repository and add the following lines:
+To ensure MyBinder can actually run our notebooks, we have to install the necessary packages.
+This is simply done by locating the `requirements.txt` file in your repository and addinf the following lines:

 ```markdown
 voila
 ipywidgets
 ```
-This ensures MyBinder installs everything needed to run your interactive quiz.

 ***